• Skip to primary navigation

 • Women in Tech

-Home > Careers > Business Intelligence Analyst
+Home > Careers > How to Become a Business Intelligence Analyst

 How to Become a Business Intelligence Analyst

-Written by Alex Gurevich – Last updated: December 8, 2022
+Alex Gurevich – Last updated: May 8, 2024

-When it comes to running a business, it takes a great deal of data analysis and interpretation to help make major business decisions in finance, staffing, production, technology, and operations.
 A successful business relies heavily on professionals trained in collecting and studying data to produce reports, public information summaries, and other documentation to support business leaders in making decisions to help businesses grow, remain competitive, and improve systems and processes.

 Combining technological savvy with analytical and problem-solving skills and data visualization techniques, a business intelligence analyst plays an important role in business planning, systems upgrades or updates, investment practices, and setting and meeting organizational goals.